andyrodrigues30/dino_feeder/README.md

 View the working digital solution at: https://andyrodrigues30.github.io/dino_feeder/

+After playing please leave feedback at: https://forms.gle/aKVV4KcnK6dSKVzD8/

 This project is a digital solution to a problem that the Natural History Museum have identified: “How to make particular objects accessible to a range of audiences.”
 This solution is for the Dinosaur section in the museum.

 ## The Solution should: